theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 You see the address that the burn address will send to.
 Make sure that it is the same as the wallet you created.
 This is where your real QRL will go.

-Once you have deposited QRL into the burn address, you will also see the balance awaiting mainnet release.
+Once you have deposited QRL into the burn address, you will also see the balance awaiting MainNet release.
 Once live the address shown will be credited with QRL.

 ![Check Burn Address](/assets/tokenswap/swap/BurnAddressBal.png)